Home > Alumni >

 LYNNE VINCENT McCARTHY: McCarthy is a writer, director, script editor, story developer and assessor who has worked in the Australian film industry since graduating with an AFTRS Screenwriting MA in 2000.
 From 2007-10, she was Screen Tasmania Development Executive before being selected to attend Amsterdam’s Binger Writers Lab and 2013’s Berlinale Co-Pro Market with the feature film project LONELY GIRL.

-NICK VERSO’s short films include HOLLOW BONES, HUGO, FLIGHT (a Tropfest finalist) and THE LAST TIME I SAW RICHARD, which screened at MIFF 2013 and won the Best Short Film AACTA and Melbourne Queer Film Festival Best Emerging Filmmaker Award.
-His TV directing work includes the Emmy award-winning series NOWHERE BOYS, GRACE BESIDE ME, THE UNLISTED and ITCH.
-In 2016, he completed his feature debut BOYS IN THE TREES which premiered at the Venice Film Festival, won Best Feature at the Austin Film Festival and sold to Netflix.
+NICHOLAS VERSO’s short films include FLIGHT (a Tropfest finalist) and THE LAST TIME I SAW RICHARD, which screened at MIFF 2013 and won the Best Short Film AACTA and Melbourne Queer Film Festival Best Emerging Filmmaker Award.
+His TV directing work includes the Emmy award-winning series NOWHERE BOYS, GRACE BESIDE ME, THE UNLISTED and TOYS OF TERROR.
+In 2016, his debut feature BOYS IN THE TREES premiered at the Venice Film Festival, won Best Feature at the Austin Film Festival and is now streaming on Stan, Netflix and Amazon Prime.

 ANTONY WEBB: Since graduating from Curtin University in 2004, Webb worked as a writer director, producer, editor and cinematographer.
 He produced and directed several shorts including the short version of TINGLEWOOD, THE DINNER MEETING, HENRY & AARON’S PERFECTLY ADEQUATE CHRISTMAS SPECIAL, THE FAN and CARMENTIS.
 He directed two episodes of Movie Extra’s Foxtel series HENRY & AARON’S 7 STEPS TO SUPERSTARDOM as well as several ‘through the window’ segments for PLAY SCHOOL.
 He won nine WA Screen Awards and 2009’s WA Young Filmmaker of the Year award, and two ACS awards.
 Through the Springboard process, Webb adapted and co-wrote the short BENEATH, based on his feature script for TINGLEWOOD.
 In 2014, he wrote and produced the award-winning web series ASHBECLEE.
 In 2015, he shadowed two directors on Warner Bros.TV series THE 100 in Vancouver.
 He directs commercials through production company Siamese and is managed by Fictional Entity in LA.